Cousin marriage: United States

+Several states of the United States prohibit cousin marriage.
+As of February 2025, 24 U.S. states prohibit marriages between first cousins, 18 U.S. states allow marriages between first cousins, and eight U.S. states (Arizona, Illinois, Indiana, Maine, Minnesota, Tennessee, Utah, Wisconsin) allow only some marriages between first cousins.
+North Carolina allows first cousin marriage as long as the applicants for marriage are not rare double first cousins, meaning cousins through both parental lines.
+First cousin marriage is a criminal offense in eight states (Arizona, Nevada, North Dakota, Oklahoma, South Dakota, Texas, Utah, Wisconsin).
+Six states (Kentucky, Nevada, Ohio, Tennessee, Utah, Washington, Wisconsin) prohibit first-cousin-once-removed marriages.
+Kentucky and Nevada are the only two states that prohibit marriages between second cousins.
+New York is the only state that allows avunculate marriage (uncle/aunt-niece/nephew marriage).
+(Rhode Island also allows avunculate marriage, but only between Jews) Some states prohibiting cousin marriage recognize cousin marriages performed in other states, but despite occasional claims that this holds true in general, laws also exist that explicitly void all foreign cousin marriages or marriages conducted by state residents out of state.

+United Kingdom

+In December 2024, a Conservative MP, Richard Holden called for first-cousin marriage to be banned in the United Kingdom.
+Holden cited research which indicates that children born to first cousins are around twice as likely to inherit a serious disorder compared to those born to unrelated parents.

+In reply, independent MP Iqbal Mohamed acknowledged that there were health risks associated with cousin marriage, but argued that a ban would be ineffective.
+Mohamed suggested that educational programmes raising awareness of the risks would have more impact.

 Prevalence

 World map showing prevalence of marriage between cousins, up to and including second cousins, according to data published in 2012 by the United States National Center for Biotechnology Information.

 Brazil

 Recent 2001 data for Brazil indicate a rate of cousin marriage of 1.1%, down from 4.8% in 1957.
 The geographic distribution is heterogeneous: in certain regions, the rate is at typical European levels, but in other areas is much higher.
 Newton Freire-Maia found paternal parallel cousin marriage to be the most common type.
 In his 1957 study, the rate varied from 1.8% in the south to 8.4% in the northeast, where it increased moving inward from the coast, and was higher in rural regions than in urban.
-Consanguinity has decreased over time and particularly since the 19th century.
+The rate of consanguineous marriage has decreased over time and particularly since the 19th century.
 For example, in São Paulo in the mid-19th century, the rate of cousin marriage apparently was 16%, but a century later, it was merely 1.9%.